hai-vr/documentation/docs/research/other/collision-effects.md

 - A maximum time limit of 1 second since receiving that packet is reached, or
 - The object ends up damaged by any other reason than a collision, such as a bullet hitting it.

-There are edges cases to this approach, for instance if the object breaks from a collision, but not as a result of itself being thrown, but as a result of another object being thrown into it.
+There are edge cases to this approach, for instance if the object breaks from a collision, but not as a result of itself being thrown, but as a result of another object being thrown into it.
 This is still something I may have to fix.

 In addition, **this approach is really sensitive to deserialization order**, which is a flaw.
 In particular, the default network owner will submit updates